gallottaj/low-quality-identifier-service/docs/tutorials/view-photo-quality-checks.md

 ## Retreive user id

-Viewing the results of a photo quality check requires knowing your user id.
+Viewing a specific photo requires knowing the user's id.

-To retrieve your user id:
+To retrieve a user id:

 1. Make sure your local service is running, or start it by using this command, if it's not.